Evernote/evernote-cloud-sdk-ios/README.md

 ### What iOS versions are supported?

-This version of the SDK is designed for iOS 7 (and above).
+This version of the SDK is designed for iOS 7 and above.

 ### Does the Evernote SDK support ARC?